Student Discipline and Due Process

 SEC.
 402: Appeal of Discipline Committee Disposition

-- The student may appeal a decision of the Discipline Committee to the College President.
+- The student may appeal a decision of the Disciplinary Committee to the College President.

 The appeal must be made in writing on or before the third class day following the

 hearing or administrative disposition.
-If a student does not file a written appeal
+If a student does not timely file a written

-in a timely manner with the College President following the Discipline Committee hearing,
+appeal with the College President following the Discipline Committee hearing, the

 rights to further appeal.

 - If a student files a written appeal with the President, the College President will be furnished a copy of the hearing file and records on the student.